Contests & Competitions

 - USA Mathematical Talent Search (USAMTS) (grades 6-8)

-Utah Council of Teachers of Mathematics puts on Utah’s Largest Math Event (ULME) which provides an opportunity for Utah teachers and students to join together in meaningful mathematics.
+Utah Council of Teachers of Mathematics (UCTM) puts on Utah’s Largest Math Event (ULME), which provides an opportunity for Utah teachers and students to join together in meaningful mathematics.
 The ULME activities are designed to encourage students to work together creatively as they solve rich and challenging problems

 Amazing Kids: is a non-profit educational organization dedicated to helping kids realize their amazing potential.
-From “Amazing Kids of the Month,” to linking students with mentors, contests, this program supports the unique talents of children and aspires to build on their talents.
+From “Amazing Kids of the Month,” to linking students with mentors and contests, this program supports the unique talents of children and aspires to build on their talents.